As God has done for centuries, when He needed a work to be done, He looked for a man who was willing to follow Him, such a man was Rev.

 BUILDING OF THE FIRST CHURCH

 As the church grew, the people began to make plans to build their first church.
-The corner lot at Clinton and Locust streets was purchased from
+The corner lot of Clinton and Locust streets was purchased from

 Clyde Slayton and work began.
 In the digging of the basement, the pastor’s cow was used to drag out the dirt from the hole and move large rocks